45 “No power or influence can or ought to be maintained by virtue of the priesthood…” (D&C 121:45).

 This was fairly clear in the Jewish religious system, as the priesthood was held only by Levites, and authorized its holders ONLY to work as priests in the temple.
 Prophets, Rabbis and many other Jewish political and religious leaders had no need for the priesthood.
 It was clearly only a responsibility to administer the symbolic outward ordinances of the religious system.
 With the advent of Christianity, the Church or congregation became the temple, and the symbolic managerial duties of the temple priests moved to ordained men of the congregation (1 Cor 3:16; Eph 2:21; 1 Peter 2:5) .
 With the new covenant, instead of sacrificing animals and performing ordinances on behalf of the people, the priesthood was now to follow Christ’s example of sacrificing themselves and performing symbolic ordinances on behalf of the congregation and world (Romans 12:1–2; 15:16; Philip 2:17; 4:18; Heb 13:15–16).
 So even though early church records show a clear hierarchical administrative system which was associated with priesthood, Christ’s teachings were clear that the Church was not to follow the world’s model of using that priesthood position to support and maintain the organizational hierarchy.
 (In fact there are many apocryphal sources which suggest Christ created a secret organization of women equal in importance to the men)

 The system of heaven which Jesus came to teach was that power and authority came not from position but from self-sacrifice.
+Knowledge and self sacrifice were to be the “keys” or authority of the kingdom (Matt 16:13–20, D&C 84:19; 107:15).
 Ordination to an office was never meant to prove one’s legitimacy or give one person authoritative control over another.
 He taught that only by humbly serving others can we righteously create a hierarchy or gain privilege over the will of another.
-That no ordinance can truly give authority, the ordinance and priesthood office is a symbol pointing to the type of character and level of service which earns true power and authority over others while completely preserving agency.
+That no ordinance can truly give authority, the ordinance and priesthood office is a symbol pointing to the type of wise character and level of service which earns true power and authority over others while completely preserving agency.
 Take the words of Christ to his apostles in Matthew 20 for instance.

 25 But Jesus called [his disciples] to him and said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 26 It shall not be so among you.
 But whoever would be great among you must be your servant, 27 and whoever would be first among you must be your slave 28 even as the Son of Man came not to be served but to serve, and to give his life… (Matt 20:20–28 ESV) [2b]

 The entire system of Jewish temple worship & sacrifice, culminating with Jesus coming to be judged and executed by the Jewish priesthood & Roman authorities can be seen as a clear symbolic teaching and example to show both the right way (by humble non-institutionalized example) and the wrong way (by means of religious or political authority) to lead man.
 The second and third temptations of Christ were an offer by Satan to get power and authority the wrong way.
 The Christian priesthood was not meant to give man the right or legitimacy to rule over others.
 It was instituted to give mankind a symbol of a heavenly system—and to teach mankind that true authority over others comes only through self-sacrifice.
 Heavenly authority is meant to maintain equality through the self-sacrifice and subservience of the leadership.
-To humble the powerful into being equal slaves and servants in Christ.
+To humble powerful people into being equal slaves and servants in Christ.
 This is why this responsibility of servitude is often only given to the most assertive and domineering (masculine) aspects of humanity and withheld from the humble or subjugated (feminine) aspects of humanity.
-From it’s beginning, the power hungry wanted it (see Ex 32), and then distorted it making it into a way to add to their power… and thus become an object lesson for the world of their own wickedness.
+That’s not to say women should not have priesthood authority, but instead that priesthood authority was an order and charge of humility given to the powerful, that they should abase themselves to be equals with the less powerful aspects of society.
 [2c]

 In fact other revealed texts such as Oahspe 32/ch.
 30 (God judges dominions) teach the scripturally supported idea that the cost of human leadership is that no leader can ascend to the higher realms of existence, until he has exalted or risen up all those who had become physically or mentally subjected to them! (see Matt 23:12) That is, that the responsibility and burden of both righteous ecclesiastical leaders or wicked despots was that they could not gain an exalted resurrection until they helped every one of their willing subjects ascend with or ahead of them!
 In Christ’s words, the first will be made last and the last will be made first.
 (Matt 19:30; 20:1-16, D&C 29:30)